groupgets/purethermal1-uvc-capture/readme.md

 ### IR Data Abilities

+The folder IR Data has the python script irdatavXX.X.py and a .ui file.
+IR Data is configured to run on a raspberry pi 3b+ at a 45% CPU usage (cv2.resize takes up too much resources on the pi).

 - View IR Camera Stream
 - Display Max and Min Temperatures
 - Record Raw Data as HDF5 without overloading CPU
 - Save Specific Filenames to Directories

+![alt text] (images/irDataOpen.png)

+### IR Data Viewer Abilities

 The folder IR Data Viewer has the python script irDataViewervXX.py and another .ui file.
 IR Data Viewer is a post processing script designed to take in the binary .HDF5 files and process them into a matplotlib figure.

-### IR Data Viewer Abilities

 - View .HDF5 Recorded Raw Data in matplotlib format
 - Save .AVI Files of specific length